Avogadro’s number calculations are pretty straight forward but many students are a little wary of them.

-This tutorial will cover the equations you need to know, along with worked examples, and there’s a multiple choice question quiz to give you the opportunity to put your new knowledge into practice.
+This tutorial will cover the equations you need to know, along with worked examples, and there’s a multiple choice question quiz at the end to give you the opportunity to put your new knowledge into practice.

 Avogadro’s number equations

-Avogadro’s number is the number of particles in 1 mole of a substance: 6.02 x 1023 particles.
-You may be given this number to a different level of precision.
+Avogadro’s number is the number of particles in 1 mole of a substance: 6.02 x 1023 particles per mole (you may be given this number to a different level of precision).

 In this context, particles can be molecules, atoms or ions.

 You need to know 2 equations that involve Avogadro’s number:

 - the number of particles = moles x avogadro’s number

 - the mass of a particle = molar mass/avogadro’s number